Series 7 Episode 4 A Fracture in Time Part Two Written by Ryder Smith and Peter Darwin

 “It’s working,” Sarah Jane breathed.
 “Now’s your chance, Zoe.
 Hit them with all you got!”

 A shrill buzzing reverberated off the ship’s walls.
 The Cybermen wailed loudly and clasped their hands over their handlebars.
 Millions of thoughts raced around their heads — thoughts that they weren’t programmed for.
-They were being fed every story that Zoe could remember reading, every story she had ever thought of, every disconnected tangle of words that she impulsively typed out but never carried anyway.
-It was overwhelming for them.
+They were being fed every story that Zoe could remember reading, every story she had ever thought of, every disconnected tangle of words she'd impulsively typed out but never carried anywhere.
+It was overwhelming them.

 Their circuitry overheated before they had a chance to upgrade to new designs and combat the assault to their memory banks, and the ship started to suffer because of it.
 Alarms blared loudly, and the lights flickered a crimson red once again.
 Terminals crackled with untapped electricity, which was siphoned into the computer systems, causing them to spark wildly.
 The machine started to whir, smoke billowing from the top, and Zoe awoke with a gasp.

 Her eyes flew to her friends.
 “What… what just happened?”

 “You did it!”
 Dan cheered.
 Sarah Jane pushed him behind her and zapped the earphones with the lipstick.
 The blue light died down and fell uselessly to the side.
 Beth moved over and helped Zoe clamber to her feet.